-Figure 2 FLUMS Designation

-Figure 3 displays the zoning for the subject property in relation to the existing zoning of the surrounding properties and Figure 4 shows the proposed zoning.
-The subject parcel is surrounded by other commercially zoned parcels of B-4, B-5, and M-1 designations.
+Figure 2 FLUMS Designation Figure 3 displays the zoning for the subject property in relation to the existing zoning of the surrounding properties and Figure 4 shows the proposed zoning.
+While the subject parcel is currently zoned as General Agriculture (A-1), and is adjacent to other parcels of identical zoning, the proposed rezoning would serve as an extension to an established Recreational Vehicle Park (P-RV).

-The site is located within the Urban Growth boundary and within the First and Secondary Springs Protection Zone.
-Higher-intensity uses are permitted within the UGB and they currently exist in the immediate area.
-The Red Rock spec building is immediately adjacent to the south which will house an undisclosed logistics operation in the very near future.
-Additionally, Figure 5 displays the subject and surrounding properties' existing uses as established by the Marion County Property Appraiser Office's Property Code (PC).
-The subject parcels are intended for infill heavy uses by zoning designation and land use.
+The site is located outside of the Urban Growth boundary and within the Secondary Springs Protection Zone.
+However, it is in proximity to a rapidly urbanizing area within the southern portion of Marion County near Spruce Creek Country Club, The Villages.
+Orange Blossom Hills and the commercial corridors that serve these communities Additionally, Figure 5 displays the subject and surrounding properties' existing uses as established by the Marion County Property Appraiser Office's Property Code (PC).
+Many nearby uses of the subject parcels are intended for expansion areas of light and medium zoning intensities by zoning designation and land use.